Skip to main content

 Learning Creates Australia backs and supports Aboriginal and Torres Strait Islander Peoples collective right to self-determination, as outlined in the UN Declaration on the Rights of Indigenous People.

 Aboriginal and Torres Strait Islander People have the right to self-determine their own systems of governance and learning that: protect, revive and maintain their languages, cultures, histories; that care for their lands, seas, skies and waterways and that supports their own economic, social and cultural needs.
+It means:

-- Collaboration; ensuring that we work in ways that back the voice, agency and leadership of Aboriginal and Torres Strait Islander young people, families, communities and Nations.
+• Collaboration, ensuring that we work in ways that back the voice, agency and leadership of Aboriginal and Torres Strait Islander young people, families, communities and Nations.

-- Listening - deeply and patience.
+• Listening deeply and patience.
 Ensuring that we listen and understand the contexts, perspectives and realities that Aboriginal and Torres Strait Islander partners are operating within.

 Asserting this right takes action and creating relationships built on trust, connection and accountability.
 The future of a transformative equitable education system includes the full realisation of Aboriginal and Torres Strait Islander people right to self-determination.